LayerXcom/safety-oracle/README.md

 -|-|-|-|-|-
 t|1|1|1|2|1

-In this sample, Inspector fault tolerance threshold is:
+In this sample, the Inspector fault tolerance threshold is:

 `t = ceil((1-2^(-2))(2q - n)) - 1 = ceil((3/4)*(8-4)) - 1 = 2`.